spencermyoung513/principal-component-analysis/README.md

 patientTwoResponses = surveyData.loc[surveyData[100]<0].drop(columns=100).values[1,:]
 ```

-A covariance matrix `C` can be constructed using the following formula, where `X` is the matrix of data:
+A covariance matrix `C` can be constructed using the following formula, where `X` is the matrix of data and `n` is the number of data points:

 ![Covariance Formula](https://github.com/spencermyoung513/Principal-Component-Analysis/blob/main/Equation%20Images/Equation1.PNG)